Manu’s Menu

 Recipe Notes

-This liqueur should keep in the fridge for a couple of months, though mine never lasts that long.
+This liqueur keeps in the fridge for a couple of months, though it never seems to last that long once made.

 Share